 Despite the lack of a government safety net, traditional financial institutions and hedge funds are beginning to look at the ICO market.
 The growing legitimacy of the blockchain industry assuaged fears of volatility and exit scamming.
 Meanwhile, the unprecedented profit potential is extremely attractive to those looking to grow their portfolio value.

 A recently conducted survey by PollRight showed that 41% of institutional investment services believe that they will invest in ICOs within the next five years.
 Considering the speed and scale at which blockchain is growing, this number may be surprisingly conservative.
-It does not take into account the number of companies that currently have no intention of investing – but will likely end up getting involved over the course of the next five years.
-After all, JP Morgan Chase remained a public detractor of both blockchain and cryptocurrency – right up until they released their own coin and technology.
+It does not take into account the number of companies that currently have no intention of

 New SEC Guidelines May Hamper ICO Development